Total Testosterone

 What It Is, Why It Matters, and How to Interpret Your Results

-Total testosterone provides a foundational view of androgen status in males.
-When interpreted in context, it helps clarify hormonal signaling, metabolic health, and long term physiological balance.
+Total testosterone provides a foundational view of androgen status in both males and females.
+When interpreted in context, it helps clarify hormonal signaling, metabolic health, reproductive physiology, and long term physiological balance.

 Quick Take

-Total testosterone is a useful starting point for assessing androgen status, but levels can vary substantially, especially in individuals using testosterone replacement therapy.
-Interpretation is most meaningful when results are viewed alongside sex hormone binding globulin, calculated free testosterone, and trends over time.
+Total testosterone is a useful starting point for assessing androgen status in all sexes.
+Interpretation is most meaningful when results are viewed alongside sex hormone binding globulin, calculated free testosterone, albumin, life stage, and trends over time.

 Why Strive for Optimal Total Testosterone?